ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## thread_pool_queue_size {#thread-pool-queue-size}

 The limit to the number of jobs that can be scheduled on the Global Thread pool.
+Increasing queue size leads to larger memory usage.
+It is recommended to keep this value equal to the `max_thread_pool_size`.

 Default value: 10000.